Hypertensive disease of pregnancy: Gestational hypertension

-Gestational hypertension is a provisional diagnosis that involves newly increased blood pressure in a pregnant woman that usually develops after 20 weeks of gestation, but does not currently show any signs of proteinuria or other features associated with preeclampsia.
+Gestational hypertension is a provisional diagnosis that involves newly increased blood pressure in a pregnant woman that usually develops after 20 weeks of gestation but does not currently show any signs of proteinuria or other features associated with preeclampsia.
 Up to 50% of gestational hypertension patients go on to develop some form of preeclampsia.

 Gestational hypertension will normally resolve by 12 weeks postpartum.
 In this case, the diagnosis of gestational hypertension will be updated to be transient hypertension of pregnancy.
 If the increased blood pressure does not resolve by 12 weeks postpartum, then the diagnosis of gestational hypertension will be updated to be chronic hypertension.
+At home blood pressure measurements have been documented to be a possible way to improve rates of early detection of hypertension in postpartum patients.

 Prevention

 Blood pressure control can be accomplished before pregnancy.
 Medications can control blood pressure.
-Certain medications may not be ideal for blood pressure control during pregnancy such as angiotensin-converting enzyme (ACE) inhibitors and angiotensin II (AII) receptor antagonists.
+Certain medications may not be ideal for blood pressure control during pregnancy, such as angiotensin-converting enzyme (ACE) inhibitors and angiotensin II (AII) receptor antagonists.
 Controlling weight gain during pregnancy can help reduce the risk of hypertension during pregnancy.

 There is limited evidence to suggest that calcium supplementation may reduce the risk of pre-eclampsia or stillbirth but it is unclear if it has other benefits.

+Current research is focused on enhancing early identification, exploring genetic and environmental factors, and creating novel therapies.
+Improving maternal and fetal health outcomes globally could be greatly enhanced by addressing these disparities in HDP.